bmbenson/bmbenson.github.io/game-of-life/index.md

 }
 ```

-<p>And in initial_setupafter our color setting we spawn the ButtonBundle and the GridLocation in a tuple.</p>
+<p>And in initial_setup after our color setting we spawn the ButtonBundle and the GridLocation in a tuple.</p>

 ```rust
 //main.rs initial_setup